Commit451/Untriggered/README.md

 ```

 # Support
 Please note that this library has a dependency on `appcompat`.
-We subclass from `AppCompatCheckBox` and the like so that we will still get the fancy Material style on all API levels.
+Widgets are subclass from their AppCompat counterparts, such as `AppCompatCheckBox` and the like to allow for fancy Material styling on all API levels.

 Currently supported `CompoundButton`s are:
 - CheckBox
 - RadioButton
 - Switch (SwitchCompat)

+And some others:
+- SeekBar
+- RatingBar

 Feel free to make a PR if you feel another one should be added!
 They are very simple to make.